 We went to dinner one night here when we were out late and everything was closed.
 A few people recommended this place, and it was completely full.
 Groups of young people clearly arranged to go out that night in this place.

 WHERE TO STAY IN TRINIDAD

 As we explained in the Guide to planning your trip to Cuba we always stayed in private houses.
 We typically found them the same day we arrived at a new place.
 However, for Trinidad I will insist on recommending our private house.
 It is called the house of Tony and China.
 It is very close to the historic center, at 293A de Calle Desengaño.

 This couple owns our favorite house of the entire trip.
 You could see all of Trinidad from the terrace, especially the tower at the Museum of the Bandidos and the tower of the Trinidad History Museum.

 The breakfasts on the terrace for 5 CUC were great, with a variety that we did not see in other houses.

 Our landlord was also our driver for our trip to Valle de los Ingenios and Playa Ancón, as we said before.

-During my stay in Trinidad, I got infected by amoebas (in this post I will tell you my experience with Cuban hospitals and health insurance).
+During my stay in Trinidad, I got infected by amoebas (in this post I will tell you my experience with the travel insurance for Cuba).
 Tony and China not only bought me medicine, they also cooked me a soft meal while I was recovering.
 Lovely people.